aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_13.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:2000000
     ...

-Wait some seconds and stop the application.
+Wait a few seconds and stop the application.

 The files will be stored in ``/tmp/data/``.
-Open another terminal and plot the archived data using the ``dan-tool``:
+Open another terminal and plot the archived data using ``dan-tool``:

 .. code-block:: bash

-    dan-plot VT /tmp/data/ICMassSpringDemoAppUSERNAME_DANSTREAMER0_DANWriter_float64_NUMBER.h5 ReferencePosition,Position #Replace USERNAME with your username with the first letter in capital letters and the NUMBER with the actual number of the file generated in the ``/tmp/data/`` directory.
+    dan-plot VT /tmp/data/ICMassSpringDemoAppUSERNAME_DANSTREAMER0_DANWriter_float64_NUMBER.h5 ReferencePosition,Position #Replace USERNAME with your username with the first letter in capital letters and NUMBER with the actual number of the file generated in the ``/tmp/data/`` directory.

 Exercises
 ---------